ScottLogic/blog/_posts/2018-02-27-hunting-typosquatters-on-npm.md

 title: Hunting typosquatters on npm
 date: 2018-02-27 00:00:00 Z
 categories:
-- cburbidge
 - Tech
 tags:
 - npm
 - JavaScript
 - Security
 author: cburbidge
 summary: In August 2017 a typosquatting attack was discovered in the npm repository with the intention of stealing developers' credentials.
 This post explains the attack and my efforts to search for similar active attacks.
 layout: default_post
 ---